This wild mushroom risotto recipe is brought to you in partnership with my friends at La Cucina Italiana. As always opinions are 100 percent my own.

 - 1 cup Arborio rice

-- ½ cup white wine
+- ½ cup dry white wine

-- 1 quart vegetable or chicken stock
+- 1 quart vegetable stock

-- Finely chopped chives for garnish
+- 2 tablespoons finely chopped chives for garnish

 - Meanwhile, heat the stock in the microwave or on the stove until warm, but not scalding.